Frequently Asked Questions

 What is CASA?

-The Center for Arabic Study Abroad is an intensive advanced level Arabic program held at the American University in Cairo, Egypt.
-It is represented by a Consortium of 35 universities and colleges in the U.S.
+The Center for Arabic Study Abroad (CASA) is an intensive advanced level Arabic program held at the American University in Cairo, Egypt; however, due to recent political events in Egypt, the program has been temporarily relocated to the Qasid Arabic Institute in Amman, Jordan for fall 2013 and spring 2014.
+CASA is represented by a Consortium of 35 universities and colleges in the U.S.

 What is CASA's source of funding?